 Just imagine the feeling of getting your first piece published in such a high-profile publication!
 One by-line there and you’ll be up-and-running…

 It’s worked out for many of The Ultimate Travel Writer’s Program writers so far…

 The only thing I urge you to do is try it TODAY.
-Because the offer we have on the table won’t be there forever.

 The Best Way to Jump Start Your Travel Writing Success

 “Okay.
 I'm on Chapter 14.
 In November, my article, ‘Low Cost Laguna,’ was published on Travel Post Monthly and I just learned today that I won a contest and my article, ‘Mystery Hill,’ was published in the January/February issue of Yankee Magazine.
 I'm afraid to think of where I'm going to be when I complete Chapter 24.
 What a tremendous program you've put together.” – L.B.